getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 The token `example error` is utilizing the optional raw search and is passed as part of the issue search query (which uses a CONTAINS match similar to SQL).
 When using the optional raw search, you can provide _one_ string, and the query uses that entire string.

-### Tag Syntax
+### Explicit Tag Syntax

-Search supports an implicit and explicit tag search.
-We can automatically recognize most tags implicitly, but if you use a reserved keyword (such as `project_id`) as a tag, you should explicitly search for the tag like so:
+We recommend you never use reserved keywords (such as `project_id`) as tags.
+But if you do, you must use the following syntax to search for it:

 ```
 tags[project_id]:tag_value